stevenwchien/sc41-sqdo-cos484-final/README.md

 Much of the code that we use is pulled from the official Github repository for the FNC-1 competition.
 Here is a link to the repository: https://github.com/FakeNewsChallenge/fnc-1-baseline.

-For the sake of completeness, we append their readme below, and give all credit to them.
-The files that we created are:
+For the sake of completeness, we append their README below, and give all credit for their code to them.
+The only files that we created are:

 - BertEmbeddings.ipynb
 - baselineNotebook.ipynb
 - featMLP.ipynb

 In these notebooks, we make use of the dataset reading functionality, and the the feature generating functions that are provided in the repo.
+Some of the code in these files are is taken from the fnc_kfold.py file found in this repository, which comes from fnc-1-baseline.
+In this repository, we also include datasets that are made available from https://github.com/FakeNewsChallenge/fnc-1.

 # Baseline FNC implementation